Award-winning collated wooden nail needs no pre-drilling or heads

 From Beck Fastener Group and Fasco America, LignoLoc is the first collated nail made of wood.
-It's also a 2018 IWF Challengers finalist.
+It's also a 2018 IWF Challengers Award recipient.

 Made from European beechwood, LignoLoc nails can be driven into wood quickly without requiring pre-drilling.
 When the nails are driven in, they fuse perfectly with the surrounding wood, forming an inseparable bond known as lignin welding.